vincentvete/test/README.md

 ### create user bank account [POST /user/bank-account/create]

-use this api to create user bank account data.
-This data will be used to user withdrawal.
+Use this api to create user bank account data.
+This data will be used for user withdrawal.

 * required autorization header